 The walk heads straight up to the top of Mam Tor, and then continues straight down the wide ridge on a good footpath to Hollins Cross.
-From there, you turn off the main path and go across the side of the hill to the old A625 where the road slipped down the hill in the 1970’s.
+From there, you turn off the main path and go across the side of the hill (this part can get a bit muddy at times) to the old A625 where the road slipped down the hill in the 1970’s.

 You’ll follow the road up to Blue John Cavern, where there’s a café, before a final, short ascent back up to Mam Nick.
 Mam Tor is a brilliant walk.